SixArm/sixarm_sql_schema_examples/README.md

   * For example, the "person" table has the "birth_date_local" field because we care about the person's local date birthday, not Zulu date birthday.

-Handling corner cases well is more important than saving data space:
+Handling corner cases well is more important than saving data space.

   * For example, the concepts of a "postal_region" and "country_subdivision" are nearly identical, but not quite, so we store both.

 Use typical data type default sizes.

-  * For example, we use the data type "varchar(255)" as a default when we don't know a text field will be somewhat short.
+  * For example, we use the data type "varchar(255)" as a default, when we don't know a text field will be somewhat short.

+Use some of our notable exceptions because they are better at scale.

+  * For example, we use "start" and "stop", not "begin" and "end", nor "valid from" and "valid to".

 <h2><a name="bonus-fields-for-growth">Bonus fields for growth</a></h2>